Four wrong way driver warning devices going up in Las Vegas Valley - NewsBreak

 Fox5 KVVU

-Hawaii lawmaker proposes taxing vacation packages in Vegas, other legal gambling destinations
+Hawaii lawmaker proposes taxing vacation packages in Las Vegas, other legal gambling destinations

 LAS VEGAS, Nev.
 (FOX5) - Hawaii lawmakers are eyeing changes that could make a trip to Las Vegas more expensive for Islanders.
 The bill proposed by state senator Stanley Chang argues that Hawaii residents spend hundreds of millions of dollars in gambling in other places like Las Vegas, and in return, there’s no benefit to Hawaii.